Optional Practice Group Sessions with Mentors (please use the same zoom link) in Pacific Time:

 Friday January 14th

-Note: This event will be recorded and emailed to everyone that registers.
+Note: This event will be recorded and emailed to all participants at the end of the course.
+It will be available for 2 weeks.

 Psychologists: Continuing Education Credit for this program is provided by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
 This course offers 11.0 hours of credit.